Matt8619/homelab-cybersecurity/README.md

-This is a strong, professional foundation.
-To make it more effective for recruiters, I have tightened the language, improved the structure, and organized your labs so the "Table of Contents" matches the folder structure you just built.

----

 # Cybersecurity & IT Engineering Portfolio

 This repository serves as a technical record of my self-hosted cybersecurity and systems engineering laboratory.
 It documents my progression through virtualization, network security, and offensive/defensive methodologies using a "build-from-scratch" approach.